Sinadinakis/sinadinakis/README.md

 ### Hi there 👋

+*Hello.
+I'm so glad you found my Github profile! 😍 My name is Manolis, but I'm also known as Manos.
+I'm passioinate about frontend technologies.
+Some facts about me: *

+- 🔭  I’m currently working as Developer Core @firm24. 💙
+- 🌱  I’m currently learning to get even better in Frontend technologies.
+Especially when it comes to frameworks (React, Gatsby, Vue, Nuxt).

 <!--
 **Sinadinakis/sinadinakis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.